-Blake’s “The Song of Innocence and Experience” is based on the theme of innocent pastoral world of childhood against the adult world of repression and corruption.
-In this poem, Blake stands outside innocence and experience and pits himself against the restrictive morality, despotic authority, sexual repression, and institutionalized religion.
+Blake’s “The Song of Innocence and Experience” is based on the theme of the innocent pastoral world of childhood against the adult world of repression and corruption.
+In this poem, Blake stands outside innocence and Experience and pits himself against restrictive morality, despotic authority, sexual repression, and institutionalized religion.
 The Songs of Innocence and Experience dramatizes the naïve fears and hopes that trace the children’s transformation from childhood to adulthood.
-Blake’s work has beautifully made contrast with the ways in which the adulthood’s harsh experiences destroy the good in innocence of childhood.
-He has explained in his rhythmic song that how the ignorance of the child for the dark night or the social evil is his innocence and when he begin to realize the things and the evils, happening in surrounding, his innocence vanishes.
+Blake’s work beautifully contrasts with the ways in which adulthood’s harsh experiences destroy the good in the innocence of childhood.
+He explains in his rhythmic song how the ignorance of the child for the dark night or the social evil is his innocence, and when he begins to realize the things and the evils happening in the surroundings, his innocence vanishes.

 Blake’s work is perhaps of a radically different nature.
-However the Romanticism has influenced his work and thus he explained the beautify of childhood with the help of different rhythmic words.
-By highlighting the cheerful, joy, and smile of the childhood, Blake has somewhere connected the childhood with the innocence in a most romantic way and finally he has then shown the harsh experience of the adulthood which has killed the innocence of the childhood.
-This shows that Blake wants to convey that how the life changes when the child moves to the adulthood and how the dark evils in terms of social evils affect his innocence.
-He has somehow used this song as dual message.
-At one end, he has conveyed the message to the children that how their innocence can be effected and how can they protect them.
-On the other hand, he has conveyed message to adults that how the dark night can leave a negative impact on their innocence so they need to protect themselves from evils of life.
+However, Romanticism influenced his work, and thus, he explained the beauty of childhood with the help of different rhythmic words.
+By highlighting the cheerful, joy, and smile of childhood, Blake somehow connects childhood with innocence in a most romantic way, and finally, he shows the harsh experience of adulthood, which kills the innocence of childhood.
+This shows that Blake wants to convey how life changes when the child moves to adulthood and how the dark evils, in terms of social evils, affect his innocence.
+He has somehow used this song as a dual message.
+At one end, he has conveyed the message to the children about how their innocence can be affected and how they can protect them.
+On the other hand, he conveys the message to adults that dark nights can have a negative impact on their innocence, so they need to protect themselves from the evils of life.

 Day 2:

-Blake’s poem, Songs of Innocence and Experience, is his great work which is of different literary values.
-Most of the poets are more concerned of Romanticism in their poetry but Blake’s work is quite different.
-Blake’s work includes questions about different aspects, such as primacy of nature, city and the country, quality of enlightenment achievement, centrality of the child, industrial revolution, and so on.
-In fact, concerning with the poem Songs of Innocence and Experience, is also divided into two clear ambits, one part consist of 19-poem collections based on Innocence and the second part is consist of his work about the Experience.
+Blake’s poem, Songs of Innocence and Experience, is a great work that has different literary values.
+Most poets are more concerned with Romanticism, but Blake’s work is quite different.
+Blake’s work includes questions about different aspects, such as the primacy of nature, the city, and the country, the quality of enlightenment achievement, the centrality of the child, the industrial revolution, and so on.
+In fact, concerning with the poem Songs of Innocence and Experience is also divided into two clear ambits: one part consists of a 19-poem collection based on Innocence, and the second part consists of his work about the Experience.
 Both parts of this poem are interconnected.
-He picked up different elements from the Innocence part and then those elements were replied in the Experience part of the poem.
+He picked up different elements from the Innocence part, and then those elements were replied to in the Experience part of the poem.

-Moreover, the first part of the poem, Innocence, was published before the French Revolution, whereas, the part, Experience, was published after the Terror Reign.
-Blake started his poem with soft theme and then was rapidly converted into violence, which reflects his shift to the pessimism from optimism.
-The poems, “The Tyger” and “The Lamb” are his works which represents his shift from innocence to ambiguous.
-Bake was basically living in an era when the British industrial revolution was at the peak and the children were used as workforce.
-He was against of this action and thus he followed the ideals of French revolution in his poem.
-He basically wanted the people of his country to follow the same French revolution ideals and to stand against those who are destroying the innocence of children for their personal benefits.
+Moreover, the first part of the poem, Innocence, was published before the French Revolution, whereas the part, Experience, was published after the Terror Reign.
+Blake started his poem with a soft theme and then rapidly converted it into violence, which reflects his shift from pessimism to optimism.
+The poems “The Tyger” and “The Lamb” are his works, which represent his shift from innocence to ambiguity.
+Bake was basically living in an era when the British Industrial Revolution was at its peak, and the children were used as the workforce.
+He was against this action, and thus, he followed the ideals of the French Revolution in his poem.
+He basically wanted the people of his country to follow the same French Revolution ideals and to stand against those who are destroying the innocence of children for their personal benefit.

 Day 3:

-Mary Wollstonecraft had done a great job for the women’s rights, and thus she can be considered as the mother of feminism.
-She was a groundbreaking novelist, philosopher, social critics, advocate of Rights of Women, and travel writer in Britain.
-She stood for the Rights of Women and argued that both, men and women, have the same access to education opportunities.
+Mary Wollstonecraft had done a great job for women’s rights, and thus, she can be considered the mother of feminism.
+She was a groundbreaking novelist, philosopher, social critic, advocate of the Rights of Women, and travel writer in Britain.
+She stood for the Rights of Women and argued that both men and women have the same access to education opportunities.
 She also participated in different debates to speak for the rights of women.
-She was the lady who, also, was a participant of French Revolution and various education reforms.
+She was also a participant in the French Revolution and various education reforms.

-In the 18th century, when men were treated with more love than the women, Mary Wollstonecraft was the first one to write for the rights and equality of women.
-This can also be seen in her writing because her insistence on the men and women’s equality was the most persistent and controversial topic of her writing.
-It won’t be wrong to consider her the rock star of the 18th century who wished to see women active and educated but she was not against the men rather she just wanted to make women strong and educated and equal to men.
+In the 18th century, when men were treated with more love than women, Mary Wollstonecraft was the first one to write for the rights and equality of women.
+This can also be seen in her writing because her insistence on men’s and women’s equality was the most persistent and controversial topic of her writing.
+It wouldn’t be wrong to consider her the rock star of the 18th century who wished to see women active and educated, but she was not against men.
+Rather, she just wanted to make women strong, educated, and equal to men.

 Day 4 Quiz: